Unguka Bank

-Unguka Bank Plc (UB), commonly known as Unguka Bank, is a microfinance bank in Rwanda.
-It is one of the banks licensed by the National Bank of Rwanda, the country's banking regulator.
+LOLC Unguka Finance PLC, commonly known as Unguka Bank, is a microfinance institution in Rwanda.
+It is one of the MFI licensed by the National Bank of Rwanda, the country's banking regulator.

 Overview

 As of June 2012, UBL was a small but growing financial service provider, whose total asset valuation and shareholders' equity were publicly unknown at this time.
 At that time, the bank had 556 shareholders and 14 branches.

 History

 The institution was founded in 2005, as Unguka Microfinance Limited, by 215 investors with total capital of about US$538,400 (RWF:321.1 million).
 In 2008, the bank's processes were automated.
 In 2012, the institution transformed into a microfinance bank, following the issuance of a microfinance banking licence by the National Bank of Rwanda.
 The bank rebranded as Unguka Bank Limited.

 Ownership

 The stock of Uguka Bank is privately owned by corporate and individual investors.
 At this time, the detailed shareholding in the bank is not publicly known.
 35% shareholding is owned by Rural Impulse Fund II (RIF).